mnie-fallback/MNie.github.io/_posts/2018-05-07-graphQLTesting.md

 ---
 layout: post
-title: Testing GraphQL queries via FsCheck library
+title: Testing GraphQL queries with FsCheck library
 ---

 Some time ago I have a pleasure to join a project which uses a GraphQL library.
 GraphQL essentially allows users to define queries from a front-end to gather concrete data.
 So as it looks it is completely different than a standard REST endpoint.
 GraphQL differs queries which only gather data from those which also mutates them.
 In this article, I want to concentrate on queries which only gather some that and method to test them.